CleverCloud/documentation/content/doc/applications/java/java-jar.md

 ## Overview

 Clever Cloud offers you to run any Java ARchive file.
-You do not need to change your code, but running it on Clever Cloud needs some configuration files or environment variable to specify the the JAR path.
+You do not need to change your code, but running it on Clever Cloud needs some configuration files or environment variable to specify the JAR path.

 Note : like other runtimes, Java application needs to listen on `0.0.0.0:8080`